servoz/populse_mia/docs/source/installation/user_installation.rst

     * Populse_MIA projects path: the folder containing the analysis projects saved in Populse_MIA.
 A "projects" folder will be created in the selected folder.

     * Operating mode: Choose between clinical and research mode (more information about `operating mode <../documentation/documentation.html#operating-mode>`_).

+* If you already want to configure the use of Matlab and SPM (in license or standalone mode), you can also specify these several paths:

+    * Matlab path:
+        * Path of the Matlab executable file (is detected automatically).

+    * Matlab standalone path:
+        * Path of the folder containing Matlab Compiler Runtine (e.g. /usr/local/MATLAB/MATLAB_Runtime/v93/).

+    * SPM path:
+        * Path of the folder containing SPM12 code.

+    * SPM standalone path:
+        * Path of the folder containing run_spm12.sh.

 .. image:: ../images/mia_install_2.png
    :align: center